West Midlands Police: Officers killed in the line of duty

+The following officers of West Midlands Police are listed by the Police Roll of Honour Trust as having died attempting to prevent, stop or solve a crime:

 Structure and departments

 West Midlands Police covers an area of 348 sqmi with 2.93 million inhabitants, which includes the cities of Birmingham, Coventry, Wolverhampton and also the Black Country.

 As of September 2020, the force has 6,846 police officers, 219 special constables, and 467 police community support officers (PCSO), 165 police support volunteers (PSV), and 3,704 staff.

 In 2019, 10.9% of officers were from a BAME background, compared with 8.5% in 2014.

 Local Policing Areas

 The area covered by West Midlands Police is divided into seven Local Policing Areas (LPAs).
 Each LPA is headed by a chief superintendent, responsible for the overall policing and management of the area, supported by a Senior Leadership Team (SLT) composed of a varying number of superintendents and chief inspectors.

 Each LPA has a number of dedicated Neighbourhood Policing teams.
 These cover a specific area and are headed by a sergeant with support from a number of police officers, PCSOs and sometimes special constables.
 The force operates a number of police stations.